 Pricing and availability

-Following the unveiling of the new Echo models, the first-generation Echo appears to be unavailable on Amazon, implying that the company may be retiring it in favor of the next generation.
-The second-generation Echo costs $100 for a cloth-covered model, and $120 for a model with a finish.
-Amazon is currently offering a deal — users get $50 off their purchase if they buy three second-gen Echoes, which might be the right purchase if you want Alexa throughout your home.
+Following the unveiling of the new Echo models, the first-generation Echo can be purchased on Amazon, but only as a refurbished version for $80, as Amazon is no longer making new ones.
+The second-generation Echo costs $100 for a cloth-covered model or $120 for a model with a finish (note: sometimes you can find it on sale for $85).
 The Echo Plus costs $150 and for now comes with a Philips Hue bulb to get you started with smart-home lighting.

-Assuming Amazon does not restock the first-generation Echo, the choice comes down to the new Echo or the Echo Plus.
-If the idea of having Echoes throughout your house is appealing to you, buying a trio of second-gen Echoes is probably the most economical choice.
+Assuming Amazon eventually fully phases out the first-generation Echo, the choice comes down to the new Echo or the Echo Plus.
+If the idea of having Echoes throughout your house is appealing to you, buying a trio of second-gen Echoes is probably the most economical choice, although don’t count out the lower-priced Echo Dot ($50), which does just about everything the Echo does, but for cheaper.
 The biggest factor to consider is smart-home integration.
 If you don’t have an array of smart appliances to manage, then the Echo should suffice.
-For those who want to unite everything in their home through one device, the Echo Plus is the clear choice.
+For those who want to unite everything in their home through one device and who don’t already have a smart home hub, the Echo Plus is the clear choice.